 Our competitiveness increasingly depends upon our ability to develop new and enhanced semiconductor equipment that is competitively priced and introduced on a timely basis, as well as our ability to protect and defend our intellectual property rights.
-See Item 4.B.
-"Business Overview, Intellectual Property" and Note 14 to our consolidated financial statements.

 The costs to develop new systems, in particular photolithography systems, are extremely high and accordingly, the photolithography equipment industry is characterized by fierce competition among a few suppliers.
 ASML's primary competitors are Nikon Corporation ("Nikon") and Canon Kabushika Kaisha ("Canon").
 Nikon and Canon are the dominant suppliers in the Japanese market, which accounts for a significant portion of worldwide semiconductor production.
 This market historically has been difficult for non-Japanese companies to penetrate.